-- 1. Scores which do not align with assessment text. - Excessive use of acronyms. - Generic comments used in multiple assessments. - 4.
+- 1. Scores which do not align with assessment text. - 2.
+Excessive use of acronyms. - 3.
+Generic comments used in multiple assessments. - 4.
 Very brief assessment text. - 5.
 Scores that are included within the assessment text. - 6.
 Information that identifies researchers named on other applications. - 7.
 Advice about their own identity, standing in, or understanding of, the research field covered in the application. - 8.
 The outcome or status of relevant research by the Chief Investigators and/or Partner Investigators which is not mentioned by the applicants in the application, unless it contradicts the supplied information, and comments about the potential ineligibility of an application.
 All queries regarding outcomes of relevant research not mentioned in the application and eligibility should be sent to ARC-Peer Review@arc.gov.au as soon as a potential issue is identified. - 9.
 Restatement or rephrasing of any part of the application. - 10.
 Comments comparing one application with another in this round or in any other round. - 11.
 Text that has been copied from a previous assessment. - 12.
 Text that appears to be discriminatory, defamatory or distastefully irrelevant (such as gratuitous criticism of a researcher and/or eligible organisation). - 13.
-Assumptions about the impact of COVID-19 on the proposed research in the application - 14.
 Text that appears to be judging a National Interest Test (NIT) statement, for example, suggesting that a NIT is satisfactory or needs revision.
-An assessor may, however, refer to information provided in a NIT in their comments when justifying the rationale for their assessment. - 15.
+An assessor may, however, refer to information provided in a NIT in their comments when justifying the rationale for their assessment. - 14.
 Text or comments produced by the use of generative Artificial Intelligence technology.